Metro Tasmania: History

-Response to the COVID-19 pandemic

-Unlike public transport operations in most other Australian cities, Metro continued to operate its full weekday timetable throughout the 2020-21 pandemic, including periods where lockdowns and travel restrictions were in place.
-This was possible due to the low number of infections recorded in Tasmania and the effectiveness of measures put in place to minimise the chance of wide-scale outbreaks.
-To reduce the risk to staff and passengers and provide an opportunity to obtain contactless payment methods, Metro did not collect fares for a period during the winter of 2020 and had passengers board and alight buses from the rear doors to minimise contact with the driver.
-Increased cleaning and daily sanitising of the fleet was also introduced.
-Operations had returned to normal by the start of 2021, although the cleaning and sanitising protocols have remained in place.
-Following the relaxing of domestic travel restrictions in December 2021, COVID began to spread widely throughout the community.
-This caused extensive disruptions for Metro with drivers either stuck by the virus, isolated as close contacts or needing leave in order to care for sick relatives.
-Consequently, in the first half of 2022 Metro was forced to cancel substantial volumes of services in both Hobart and Launceston.

 Operations

 Hobart

-In Hobart, Metro's network extends from Gordon in the southern Channel region, north to Brighton and east to Seven Mile Beach and Opossum Bay with major interchanges in the Hobart, Glenorchy and Rosny Park CBD's and smaller transfer points at Kingston, Howrah Shoreline, Metro Springfield and Bridgewater.
-Two high-frequency corridors, branded as Turn Up and Go operate between Glenorchy and Hobart via Main Road, New Town Road and Elizabeth Street, and between Howrah Shoreline and Hobart via Clarence Street and Rosny Park.
+In Hobart, Metro's network extends from Gordon in the southern Channel region, north to Brighton and east to Seven Mile Beach and Opossum Bay with major interchanges in the Hobart, Glenorchy and Rosny Park CBDs and smaller transfer points at Kingston, Howrah, Springfield and Bridgewater.
+Two high-frequency corridors, branded as Turn Up and Go operate between Glenorchy and Hobart via Main Road, New Town Road and Elizabeth Street, and between Howrah and Hobart via Clarence Street and Rosny Park.
 On these corridors a service is scheduled to depart every 10 minutes or better in each direction between 7am and 7pm on weekdays.

 Hobart's bus routes are numbered according to their geographical area: